darwino/darwino-documentation/Developer Guide/Darwino DB API.md

  It is not necessary for a synchronization master to be an ancestor; other document relationships could benefit from the ability to so specifically define under what circumstances they will replicate as a group.
 (Expound on this.)

--- Access to the JSON content
-	-- Managing attachments
-	-- Document Metadata/System data in the JSON document -- Response documents
-	-- Synchronization master document
 - 4	Cursors and queries
 	-- Query and extraction language
 	-- Executing a query